Cubs vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 - Sportsbooks have implied with the moneyline set for this matchup that the Cubs have a 48.8% chance of pulling out a win.

-- Chicago's games have gone over the total in 37 of its 76 chances.
+- Games involving Chicago have gone over the total set by bookmakers in 37 of 77 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!